-Stress is an ever-present reality for military families, especially those affected by Autism Spectrum Disorder (ASD).
-It affects the entire family.
-And stressors vary from everyday struggles (e.g., financial burden of care and treatment, handling routine chores and tasks, maintaining relationships with family members and friends, etc.) to the challenges associated with military life (e.g., deployment, relocation, etc.).
+Stress is an ever-present reality for military families, especially those affected by Autism Spectrum Disorder (ASD), as it affects the entire family.
 Awareness of these stressors can make these issues easier to bear.

 Caring for a child with ASD can be a major financial burden.
-The cost of deductibles, copays, home safety, repairs, etc. can add up to thousands of extra dollars each year.
-Setting aside as much money as possible now can help cover the cost of future care.
+The cost of deductibles, copays, home safety and repairs, etc. can add up to thousands of extra dollars each year.
+To help lessen the financial burden, ask others who have experience caring for individuals with ASD (families, doctors or support communities) for tips and best practices to help limit the costs of care.

-Caring for a loved one with ASD can be a great source of stress on relationships including couples, siblings, grandparents and other extended family members, friends, etc. Friends and family members sometimes have to restructure their lives, inherit a broad range of burdens, and make sacrifices or special accommodations.
+Caring for a loved one with ASD can be a great source of stress on relationships including couples, siblings, grandparents, etc. Friends and family members sometimes have to restructure their lives and make sacrifices or special accommodations.
 These experiences can strain the relationship and cause much stress.

-Parents and caregivers likely agree that safety issues are a significant concern when caring for a child with ASD.
+Safety issues are a significant concern for a child with ASD.
 Depending on the severity of the child’s condition, they may lack certain skills that would help to determine if a situation is safe.
-It is important for parents to discuss how to recognize and avoid potentially dangerous situations along with what to do if the situation is unavoidable.
-Whether at home or in public, securing a loved one’s safety requires time and planning.
-Being proactive about home and public safety is critical.
-The following tips can help protect your child regardless of the environment.
+Parents should discuss how to recognize and avoid potentially dangerous situations along with what to do if the situation is unavoidable.
+Securing a loved one’s safety requires time and planning and being proactive about home and public safety is critical.